Top 10 reasons to visit the Himalayas

 The mystical quality of the Himalayas is intrinsic to the cultures it touches.
 To the people of these regions, the Himalayas is much more than an impressive geographical feature.
 The name Himalaya means the “abode of snow,” and it is also the abode of Lord Shiva – one of the primary gods in India – and many other deities as well.

 There are many good reasons to visit this beautiful region – especially nowadays when so much of the world is over-touristed, or spoiled by pollution and over-development.
-Here are just a few.
+These are just a few.
+You could try a guided hiking tour — there are tours available throughout the Himalayas, such as the Annapurna Circuit Trek in Nepal.

 Stunning Himalayan mountain scenery